Solving Equations in Excel (5 Methods)

 We will use the MINVERSE and MMULT functions to solve the given equations.

-• First, we will separate the coefficients variable in the different cells and format them as a matrix.
+• Separate the coefficients in the different cells and format them as a matrix.

-• We made two matrices.
-One with the coefficients of the variable and another one of the constants.
+• Two matrices are created, one with the coefficients of the variable and another one of the constants.

 Solving Linear Equations with Matrix

-• We add another two matrices for our calculation.
+• Add another two matrices for our calculation.

-• Then, we will find out the inverse matrix of A using the MINVERSE function.
+• Find the inverse matrix of A using the MINVERSE function.

-• Insert the following formula on Cell C7.
+• Insert the following formula in Cell C7.

 =MINVERSE(C5:E7)